ThriveAgric/farms-api/docs/authentication.md

 You can authenticate your API calls by including your secret key in the Authorization header of every request you make.

-> Do ensure that you do not commit your secret API keys to git, or use them in your client-end code
+> Do ensure that you do not commit your secret keys to git, or use them in your client-end code

 <br>